nymtech/dev-portal/src/learn-through-tutorials/simple-service-provider.md

         }
     }

+ 3. Also in the terminal, run:

     ```

-    We can see that typescript has been added to our `dependencies`.
-Typescript is now in our project.

- 3. Back in our terminal, type and enter:

-    ```
     npm install ts-node --save-dev
     ```
-    This package (`ts-node`) allows us to build a typescript application in a node environment.
+    The package (`ts-node`) allows us to build a typescript application in a node environment.

- 4. Create a new file in the 'User Client' folder (same level as `package.json`) called `tsconfig.json` Inside that file , copy and paste the code below into it.
+ 4. Create a new file in the `user-cllient` folder called `tsconfig.json`.
+Paste the following code into the file:

     ```
     {